AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 <!-- For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: -->

-Une fois que vous avez créé un lot, vous pouvez utiliser la variable `GET /config /[configName]/execution/[execution-identifier]` pour afficher les détails du lot.
+Vous pouvez utiliser `GET /config /[configName]` pour afficher les détails de la configuration du lot.

 ### Exécution d’un lot {#run-a-batch}